Estate Planning And Business Law In Napa Valley And Beyond

 read more

-Q: My sister and I would like to purchase a California investment property together, but she is able to invest more than I can.
+Q: One of my 2024 goals is to purchase a California investment property with my sister, but she is able to invest more than I can.
 Can we own the property together in different percentages?

 A: Yes, you can!
 In California, two individuals can take title to real property as tenants-in-common, and in whichever percentages the owners agree on.
 For example, your sister could own an 80% interest as a tenant-in-common while you own a 20% interest as a...